Chinese orchestra: Bo

-Luo (锣)
+Luo

 The luo, or Chinese gong, is made of high-tin bronze, hammered into the shape of a sifter.
 Its central resonating area can be either flat or convex.
 Its long history can be traced back to the early Western Han period (206 BC-AD 24) according to an archaeological find from a tomb of that period in Guangxi.
-In a text dating to the Tang period (AD 618–907), it was known as the shaluo (沙锣, lit. sand gong), which is among the earlier evidence of gong usage in classical literature.
+In a text dating to the Tang period (AD 618–907), it was known as the shaluo (sand gong), which is among the earlier evidence of gong usage in classical literature.

 There are many varieties of gongs, each with varying tone qualities.
 The name is usually preceded by a prefix to specify each different kind.
 The largest type (over 120 cm in diameter) called dachaoluo, known for its deep and grave tone, is used in official settings like weddings, funerals and temple ceremonies.
-The smallest, the goujiaoluo (狗叫锣, lit. dog-calling gong), only 8 cm in diameter, can often be seen in theatrical ensembles in the southern parts of Fujian.
+The smallest, the goujiaoluo (dog-calling gong), only 8 cm in diameter, can often be seen in theatrical ensembles in the southern parts of Fujian.
 Both the larger and the smaller boast distinct acoustic features, functions and performing styles.
 Different size and thinkness of the cymbals will affect the sound tone being produced.
 The da di luo (big gong) has a very deep sound in contrast to the goujiaoluo.

-Yunluo (云锣)
+Yunluo

-The yunluo (yun, lit. cloud; luo, lit. gong) was first mentioned in historical records as yun'ao during the Yuan dynasty (1271–1368).
+The yunluo (cloud gong) was first mentioned in historical records as yun'ao during the Yuan dynasty (1271–1368).
 The small gongs in a set, usually numbering up to 10 and in distinct pitches, are suspended vertically in a wooden frame.
 Each is attached to a cubicle within the frame, secured by cords.
 These gongs are all of the same diameter but vary in thickness.
 In terms of tuning, thicker dimensions give higher pitches, and thinner ones, lower.
 The instruments are struck with a small beater.

 In a recently redesigned type, the number of gongs was increased, ranging from 29 to 38, and two mallets with either hard or soft tips are used for different tonal effects.
 One sounds loud and solid, while the other soft and drifting.
 Owing to the expanded range, modification in yunluo thickness cannot change the pitch of each small gong.
 Thus varying diameters are used for the new tones for variation.

 The yunluo are mostly used in ensembles, and recently in solos as well.